 It's almost summer and that means it's time to break out the grill again and hopefully shine as the dinner time hero you know you are.
 However, even the best grill masters out there didn't get that way without some practice, common sense, and advice passed down to them from their elders.

 My menu today includes a NY Strip with Italian Marinade, Garlic Cheddar Mashed Potatoes, and Green Beans.
-I found all of the ingredients during my visit to Smart & Final! and the total bill for our dinner was under $40.

 Tip One: To Marinate Your Steak Or Not?

 This entirely depends on the quality and cut of your steak, but even more so it depends on what you prefer!
 Personally, for fattier steaks such as a ribeye I would NEVER marinate it.
 For a leaner steak such as a NY strip, that's a different story.
 Marinating and then even adding a sauce can add flavor that is missing from the meat itself.
 Ultimately though, the debate of should you marinate a steak or not comes down to your own tastes and there's really no right or wrong (despite what others say).